Introducing Stephanie Cote – NEFE’s 2023 Visiting Scholar

 We are proud to introduce Stephanie Cote as NEFE’s visiting scholar for 2023-24.
 Throughout her year with NEFE, Stephanie will deliver a seven-part series exploring Indigenous populations entitled “Financial Education for the Contiguous United States Native Nations.”
 She will interview Indigenous leaders to investigate historical contexts, present barriers and successes, and future visions for economic thriving in Native Nations.

-Stephanie is a master trainer for Oweesta’s Building Native Communities suite of curriculum, a certified U.S. Department of Housing and Urban Development housing counselor, a Credit As An Asset master trainer, a Freddie Mac CreditSmart curriculum instructor, NeighborWorks Center for Homeownership Education and Counseling certified in homeownership counseling, and a certified professional coach through the Leadership That Works Coaching for Transformation program.
+Stephanie was a master trainer for Oweesta’s Building Native Communities suite of curriculum, a certified U.S. Department of Housing and Urban Development housing counselor, a Credit As An Asset master trainer, a Freddie Mac CreditSmart curriculum instructor, NeighborWorks Center for Homeownership Education and Counseling certified in homeownership counseling, and a certified professional coach through the Leadership That Works Coaching for Transformation program.
 In addition, she serves as a member on Clearinghouse CDFI’s Native American Advisory Board and the State of Colorado’s Office of Financial Empowerment Advisory Board.

 “I am honored and humbled to be chosen as NEFE’s next visiting scholar, sharing the history and current state of financial education in Native American communities.
 I am grateful for NEFE’s understanding the necessity of sharing this story and believe our work over the next year will provide a platform for discussion and ignite positive change.”